lishashi/blog/pages/my-story.md

 So, I went to Shijiazhuang University for my undergraduate.
 Over the four years there, I met people from different backgrounds and from different social classes, and I become fascinated by the stories every individual carried with them.
 Through those stories, I became more open-minded and learned how to think from other people’s perspectives.

 In the fourth year, I applied to do my placement in a school located in a rural area outside of Shijiazhuang.
 It was through this experience that I realized how much I loved teaching and how amazing it would be to be a teacher.
 So, when I went back to the university, I registered myself for the teaching program.
-Later, I passed the teacher license examination and received my teaching certificate in History.
+Later I passed a licensing exam and received my teaching certificate.

 ![Placement in China]({{ site.baseurl }}/assets/images/my-story-3.jpg){: .align-center}

-While studying the teaching program in China, I came across teaching theories such as Skinner’s behaviourist theory of learning and Vygotsky’s sociocultural theory.
+While studying education in China, I came across teaching theories such as Skinner’s behaviourist theory of learning and Vygotsky’s sociocultural theory.
 So I decided to go abroad to deepen my understanding of different teaching theories and approaches.
 I applied for Western University in 2016 and completed my Master’s degree there.

 ![Masters degree]({{ site.baseurl }}/assets/images/my-story-4.jpg){: .align-center}